Relative Transformation Estimation Based on Fusion of Odometry and UWB Ranging Data: Introduction

 When an external reference system is accessible (e.g., from GPS and compass, a priori known map or layout of the environment, or UWB anchors with known constellation), the robots' own poses are readily available and the relative poses can be easily computed.
 Hence, both RPE and RTE problems are solved.
 However, the application will be limited to within the area within the coverage of the external system.
 For example, GPS would not be reliable in environments such as indoors, underground, underwater, forests etc., no prior map would be available for an unknown environment, and localization with UWB anchors is limited to only the area where the anchors are installed.

 Thus, many researches on using sensor measurements to obtain the relative poses have been put forth.
 Depending on the exteroceptive sensor (e.g., camera, LiDAR, radar, UWB) equipped onboard the robot, the inter-robot relative measurements can be obtained in the form of relative bearing, distance, position, pose, or some combinations among them \cite{zhou2013relrangebearing,knuth2013colab}.
 However, one implicit assumption is that the neighbor robot has known shape, size, 3D model or markers.
 Furthermore, the complexity and hardware cost differ greatly depending on the sensor and should be taken into consideration \cite{de2017survey}.
 When using camera or LiDAR, rich information regarding the neighbor robot as well as the environment can be extracted with sophisticated algorithms \cite{shenghai2021ussurvey}.
 In general, the performance can be limited by \cite{de2017survey}: 1) the sensor's field of view (FOV) and detecting range, 2) environmental conditions such as lighting, rain, fog, etc., 3) the complexity of the framework, which includes data processing (target detection from image/point cloud), target tracking and re-identification over time, and 4) robustness against false detection and misclassification.
+In contrast, a relative localization method using only inter-robot distance measurements and local self-odometry, which is the main target of this work, can naturally overcome these challenges.
+Such solution would be of great appeal for many applications such as cooperative swarm \cite{cornejo2015distributed} or leader-follower formation control \cite{nguyen2019distance}.